Contact Information

 Biography

 Prof. Wright is director of the Linguistic Phonetics Laboratory and Chair of the Department of Linguistics.
 His primary research interest is in understanding sources of systematic variation in the production and perception of language, and how it relates to language universals and language structure (i.e., Language), prosody, and discourse.
 As part of this research he is interested in describing the phonetics of endangered and under-described languages.
-His research contains translational components in speech technology and second language acquisition, as well as clinical applications related to hearing loss and perception under conditions of distortion.
+His research contains translational components in spoken language technology, as well as clinical applications related to hearing loss and perception under conditions of distortion.

 In his teaching he incorporates readings and resources from BIPOC scholars as a means to better reflect the diversity of their respective sub-fields and to amplify the voices of scholars from underrepresented groups.
 He also draws on examples from underrepresented populations and genders, languages, and stigmatized dialects and sociolects to help make students aware of the vast diversity of human language.